Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

-As I’ve talked about in previous articles, so much of how we move through the world is shaped by what’s happening beneath the surface…The subconscious patterns and beliefs that quietly influence our choices every day.
+As I’ve talked about in previous articles, so much of how we move through the world is shaped by what’s happening beneath the surface of our minds, by the subconscious patterns and beliefs that are quietly influencing our choices every day.
+If you’ve ever thought, “Why don’t I feel like myself anymore?” this is typically the first place to look.

-In this article, I want to invite you to look at something a little more subtle, but just as powerful: one of the hidden forces that shapes how we show up in the world (and it might be the real reason why you hold yourself back at times, or don’t always show up as your authentic self).
+In this article, I want to invite you to look at something subtle, but also very powerful: one of the hidden forces that shapes how you show up in the world (and it might be the real reason why you hold yourself back at times, or don’t always feel like you can be your authentic self).

 I call it the “mask”.